KenKundert/quantiphy/doc/examples.rst

 was specified (*B*), which caused the underlying value to be converted from bits to bytes.

-Also it is important to recognize that *QuantiPhy* is using decimal rather than binary scale factors.
+It is important to recognize that *QuantiPhy* is using decimal rather than binary scale factors.
 So 5 GB is 5 gigabyte and not 5 gibibyte.
 In otherwords 5 GB represents 5×10⁹ B and not 5×2³⁰ B.